 - Clear the decks, literally.
 Move away any plant pots, your best BBQ, and any nearby garden furniture ideas that have spent the winter gathering debris around their bases.

-First clear the decks, literally.
-Move away any plant pots and outdoor furniture that have spent the winter there gathering debris round their bases.
-Sweep your deck using a long handled deck brush, and clear out the cracks of all of nature's detritus that might have blown or dropped into it.
+- Sweep your deck using a long handled deck brush, and clear out all of nature's detritus that might have blown or dropped into cracks.

 How to clean decking with a pressure washer

-If you have a pressure washer or hose, you can force the dirt away.
-Don’t direct the jet of water straight at the decking as the pressure could wash away wood adhesive and make material become brittle.
+- Use cold water, and avoid directing the jet straight at the decking – the pressure could wash away wood adhesive and make the material become brittle.

-Keep the pressure on the lowest setting, stand at a distance so the spray isn’t too close to the deck then spray it section by section.
-Wash it as evenly as possible.
+- Spray the decking section by section, as evenly as possible.
 You could even get a wash brush attachment for a pressure washer to help do the job.

-If you plan to stain or treat the deck after, make sure you let it dry thoroughly before applying any decking stain so it doesn’t trap moisture as this could rot the wood.
+- If you plan to stain or treat the deck after, make sure you let it dry thoroughly first.
+If you don't, the decking stain can trap moisture, which can lead to the wood rotting.